Muhammad of Banjar: Death

 Muhammad died on January 16, 1761, after reigning for only approximately one year and one hundred and sixty-six days.
 The cause of his death is still mysterious, the most famous conspiracy theory is that he was poisoned by Tamjidillah I's supporters, or even on Tamjidillah I's own orders to further his throne ambitions.
 This theory is based on reports that when Muhammad's convoy and his pirate fleet entered Kayu Tangi, a noble asked Tamjidiilah I why he was willing to surrender, to which Tamjidillah I is said to have replied, "Let the throne be seized by Ratu Anom, anyway he will die soon anyway."
 This remark was seen as Tamjidillah I's cunning intention to get rid of Sultan Muhammad.

 Some literature mistakenly writes that Sultan Muhammad's death occurred in 1780, even though Sultan Muhammad had died before the death of his heir, Prince Abdullah, on March 17, 1776 due to poisoning.

 Family

 Sultan Muhammad is the son of Sultan Hamidullah.
-According to the manuscript Tutur Candi, Muhammad's first wife was the daughter of Sultan Tamjidillah I, who was married for political reasons, she was titled as "Ratu Muhammad", whose real name is unknown.
+According to the manuscript Tutur Candi, Muhammad's first wife was the daughter of Sultan Tamjidillah I, who was married for political reasons, she was titled as "Queen Muhammad", whose real name is unknown.
 While his second wife was a sister of Arung Turawe, who was the Bugis King in Paser.
 Thus, he was also the brother-in-law of Sultan Tahmidullah II, although in a number of Dutch sources Muhammad is mistakenly referred to as the half-brother of Sultan Tahmidullah II, also one of the sons of Tamjidillah I.

 From his two wives, Sultan Muhammad had a number of children, four sons and three daughters: